macmullensantiago/Apuntes--/README.md

     *
     *
     *
-  ### What is an algorithm?
-    * An algortihm is a function, it takes inputs to outputs

-    for Birthdayproblem: -maintain record
-                         -interview students in some order
-                            -check if birthday is record
-                                -if so return pair
-                            -add new students to record
-                         -return None
-      * Correctness
-        Inductive hypothesis: if first k students contain match alg returns a match before interview student Base case k = 0
-        Assume IH true for k = k' { if k' contains match -> alredy returned by induction else if k'+i contains match
-                                    alg k' + i against all students

-      * Efficiency
-        It means not only how fast it run but how fast it compares to other possibles ways of approaching this problem.
-        Don't measure time, instead count ops
-        Expect performance to depend in size of out input O notation (upper bands)  OMEGA (lower bands)  THETA (both)

   ### What is terminal?
 What we want to use it?
     * PWD - Full path name to current working directory
     * ls - list of directories